Professor Stephani Hatch

 Dr Charlotte Woodhead is a Lecturer in Society and Mental Health at the ESRC funded Centre for Society and Mental Health at King’s College London.
 Using insights from psychiatric and social epidemiology, and applied health research, her mixed methods research and public engagement activities focus on social/structural determinants of mental health inequalities.
 Specific interests include evaluation of complex social interventions to reduce inequalities in mental health and healthcare, including those led by communities affected; the role of the voluntary and community sector in mental health provision and equity of access; and, young adult mental health.
 Charlotte works across several HERON activities.

 Dr Billy Gazard is a Senior Research Officer at the Centre for Crime and Justice (Office for National Statistics).
 Billy is one of the lead co-ordinators of HERON and co-founder of the South East London Photography Group (SELPh).
 Billy’s research interests include a focus on social determinants of health, LGBT health and mental health, health inequalities, discrimination experiences, and the impact of victimisation on mental health.

 Lucy is the Programme Co-ordinator for the HERON Network, in the Department of Psychological Medicine at the IoPPN, King’s College London.
-She is also the Research Facilitator for the Tackling Inequalities and Discrimination Experiences in health Services (TIDES) Study, funded by the Wellcome Trust.
+She is also the Research Facilitator for the Tackling Inequalities and Discrimination Experiences in health Services (TIDES) Study, funded by the Wellcome Trust and ESRC.
 Lucy is an experienced administrator and project co-ordinator, working for leading London universities since 2010.
 She brings over 15 years of event management skills to help with the smooth running of the HERON Network engagement activities.